ResearchObject/ro-crate/docs/1.2-DRAFT/root-data-entity.md

 If the `@id` of the Root Data Entity is an absolute URI, the Crate SHOULD NOT contain [data entities](data-entities.md) using relative URI references, but MAY contain [Web-based Data Entities](data-entities.html#web-based-data-entities) using absolute URIs.

 RO-Crates that have been assigned a _persistent identifier_ (e.g. a DOI) SHOULD indicate this using [identifier] on the root data entity.
-It is RECOMMENDED that resolving the identifier programmatically return the RO-Crate Metadata File or an archive (e.g. ZIP) that contain the RO-Crate Metadata File, using [content negotiation](profiles.md#how-to-retrieve-a-profile-crate) and/or [Signposting](https://signposting.org/adopters/#workflowhub).
+It is RECOMMENDED that resolving the identifier programmatically return the _RO-Crate Metadata Document_ or an archive (e.g. ZIP) that contains the _RO-Crate Metadata Document_ as an RO-Crate Metadata File, using [content negotiation](profiles.md#how-to-retrieve-a-profile-crate) and/or [Signposting](https://signposting.org/adopters/#workflowhub).

 ## Minimal example of RO-Crate

-The following _RO-Crate Metadata File_ represents a minimal description of an _RO-Crate_.
+The following _RO-Crate Metadata Document_ represents a minimal description of an _RO-Crate_.

 ```json
 { "@context": "https://w3id.org/ro/crate/1.2-DRAFT/context",